koechlm/Vault-Thunderdome/readme.txt

 RELEASE NOTES:
 ---------------------------------
+2022 and future releases are significantly extended and moved to a new repository: https://github.com/koechlm/Vault-Thunderdome-Sample
 2020.25.0.1 - Updated for Vault 2020.
 Added support for VDS Customization Folders (*.Custom).
 2018.0.1.0 - Added support for VDS (Vault Data Standard) Quickstart HelpFiles.
 2018.0.0.0 - Updated for Vault 2018. - Note Thunderdome is no longer distributed as an Autodesk Exchange Application.
 Technical Sales D&M Team EMEA continues to maintain the project as SDK sample.